Written and first recorded by The Mamas & The Papas (1966).

 Also recorded by Wayne King & His Orchestra (1931), Kate Smith (1931).

-From the wiki: “‘Dream a Little Dream of Me’ was first recorded in February 1931 by Ozzie Nelson & His Orchestra (with vocal by Nelson) and also by Wayne King and His Orchestra (with vocal by Ernie Birchill).
+From the wiki: “‘Dream a Little Dream of Me’, written by Fabian Andre and Wilbur Schwandt and lyrics by Gus Kahn, was first recorded in February 1931 by Ozzie Nelson & His Orchestra (with the vocal by Nelson) and also by Wayne King and His Orchestra (with vocal by Ernie Birchill).
 “Dream a Little Dream of Me” was also an early signature tune of Kate Smith (‘God Bless America’).

 Originally recorded by The “5” Royales (US #81 1957).

 Inspired by “I Don’t Want You to Go” by The Casanovas (1955).

 Hit versions by The Shirelles (US #3 1961 reissue) and The Mamas and The Papas (US #2/UK #2 1967).

 From the wiki: “‘Dedicated to the One I Love’ is a song written by Lowman Pauling and Ralph Bass which was a hit for The ‘5’ Royales, The Shirelles, and The Mamas & The Papas.
 Pauling was the guitarist of The ‘5’ Royales; Bass produced the 1957 recording session.
 The 1957 release peaked at #81 on the Billboard Hot 100.
 Songwriters Pauling and Bass owed a lot of their inspiration to Chester Mayfield’s song ‘I Don’t Want You To Go’ recorded by The Casanovas in 1955 on Apollo, the former label of The ‘5’ Royales.

 Hit version by The Mamas & The Papas (US #4/UK #23 1966).